-Let’s first explore 5 types of poetry you can teach in your homeschool:
+Let’s explore 5 different types of poetry you can teach in your homeschool.

 Haiku – Haiku is a short, descriptive form of poetry that is meant to be read in one breath.
 Haiku poetry normally describes subjects from the natural world, animals, nature, seasons, anything from the most minute of topics like a drop of dew to the grandest like a skyscraper.